conorhoughton/COMS10007/2017_18/19_mcmc/markov_chain_example/README.md

 * It's not efficient, in terms of space complexity, to have such huge lists.
 Maybe a create a set of tuples, where the first element in the tuple is a word, and the second element is the frquency of that word?

 * Cache the songs to reduce uptime.
-Easily accmplished with redis.
+Easily accomplished with redis.